 Posted on Leave a comment

 But even happy reunions have a shadow side.
 Amid the joy, there is unfamiliarity and pain.

 Read Lorraine Dusky’s Hole in My Heart: Love and Loss in the Fault Lines of Adoption.
-Take advantage of the special launch window pricing.
 Preview the book and buy it in the bookstore of your choice.

+Posted on Leave a comment